 The feature update deferral policy is part of the update ring policy, used MAINLY for monthly patching using Intune.
 The update ring feature deferral policy also helps IT admins control version upgrades of Windows 10.
 You can use the Intune feature update policy to upgrade from Windows 10 to Windows 11.

-NOTE! – Feature Deferrals policies are great for quality updates or to move to a newer version of the same product (for example, from Windows 10, version 20H2 to 21H1).
+NOTE! – Feature Deferrals policies are great for quality updates or moving to a newer version of the same product (for example, from Windows 10, version 20H2 to 21H1).

 There is an Update ring policy for Windows 10 and later, and this is to deploy patches to Windows 10 and Windows 11 PCs.The biggest confusion is between the following two policies in Intune and Windows CSPs.